 Rotating tires from front to back and from side-to-side can reduce irregular wear (for vehicles that have tires that are all the same size).
-Look in your owner's manual for information on how frequently the tires on your vehicle must be rotated and the best pattern for rotation; see Figure 16-2.
+Look in your owner's manual for information on how frequently the tires on your vehicle must be rotated and the best pattern for rotation.